eric-sclafani/gram2vec/README.md

 ## Adding more features

+This section is for gram2vec development.
 If you'd like to extend the code and add more countable features, here is a detailed guide on how to do so.

 ### Step 1